Interwar period: Balkans

 The Great Depression destabilised the Kingdom of Romania.
 The early 1930s were marked by social unrest, high unemployment, and strikes.
 In several instances, the Romanian government violently repressed strikes and riots, notably the 1929 miners' strike in Valea Jiului and the strike in the Grivița railroad workshops.
 In the mid-1930s, the Romanian economy recovered and the industry grew significantly, although about 80% of Romanians were still employed in agriculture.
 French economic and political influence was predominant in the early 1920s but then Germany became more dominant, especially in the 1930s.

-In the Albanian Kingdom, Zog I introduced new civil codes, constitutional changes and attempted land reforms, the latter which was largely unsuccessful due to the inadequacy of the country's banking system that could not deal with advanced reformist transactions.
+In the Albanian Kingdom, Zog I introduced new civil codes, constitutional changes and attempted land reforms, the latter which was largely unsuccessful due to the inadequacy of the country's banking system, which could not deal with advanced reformist transactions.
 Albania's reliance on Italy also grew as Italians exercised control over nearly every Albanian official through money and patronage, breeding a colonial-like mentality.

 Ethnic integration and assimilation was a major problem faced by the newly formed post-World War I Balkan states, which were compounded by historical differences.
 In the Kingdom of Yugoslavia for instance, its most influential element was the pre-war Kingdom of Serbia but also integrated states like Slovenia and Croatia, which were part of Austria-Hungary.
 With new territories came varying legal systems, social structures and political structures.
 Social and economic development rates also varied as for example Slovenia and Croatia was far more advanced economically than Kosovo and Macedonia.
-Redistribution of land led to social instability, with estate seizures generally benefiting Slavic Christians.